A beast does not know that he is a beast, and the nearer a man gets to being a beast, the less he knows it.

 -trust God.
 Turn every problem over to him and wait for him to work things out for you.
 While waiting, focus on every positive thing you are able to do.

 -read your Bible and pray daily—or at least regularly.
 Listen to praise songs or hymns.
-Set aside some time each day devoted to your spiritual growth.
+Set aside time each day devoted to your spiritual growth.
 This will sustain you through all the pain in your life.

 -continue to go to church (or find a good one) or connect with a small group.